 2 to encourage national and regional testing entities to assist ITU in implementing this resolution;

-3 to adopt conformity-assessment regimes and procedures based on applicable ITU-T recommendations, leading to better quality of service/quality of experience, and to higher probability of interoperability of equipment, services and systems,
+3 to adopt conformity-assessment regimes and procedures in line with the provisions of the WTO TBT Agreement, leading to better quality of service/quality of experience, higher probability of interoperability of equipment, services and systems, and the achievement of legitimate objectives,

-further invites Member States and Sector Members

-to bear in mind the legal and regulatory frameworks of other countries concerning equipment that negatively affects the quality of their telecommunication infrastructure, in particular recognizing the concerns of developing countries with respect to counterfeit equipment,

 further invites Member States

-to contribute to the next radiocommunication assembly in 2012 in order for it to consider and take appropriate actions as deemed necessary.
+to contribute to the next radiocommunication assembly in 2016 in order for it to consider and take appropriate actions as deemed necessary with respect to C&I.

 MOD IAP/34A1/3

-RESOLUTION 179 (Guadalajara, 2010)
+RESOLUTION 179 (Rev. busan, 2014)

 ITU's role in child online protection

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 considering

-a) that the Internet is playing an increasingly important and valuable role in the provision of education for children, enriching the curriculum and helping to bridge language and other barriers between the children of all nations;
+a) that the Internet plays a very important and valuable role in the provision of education for children, enriching the curriculum and helping to bridge language and other barriers between the children of all nations;

 b) that the Internet has become a major platform for many different kinds of educational, cultural and entertainment activities for children;